Claim your freebie!

-I am a PE teacher, with 25 years’ experience, still teaching 2 days a week, alongside running my Your Money Sorted blog.
+I am a PE teacher, with over 26 years' experience, still teaching 2 days a week, alongside running my Your Money Sorted blog.
 This blog, recently shortlisted as Best Personal Finance blog in the UK Money Bloggers awards, is dedicated to helping UK based female teachers to be happier, healthier and wealthier.

 I didn't plan on becoming a teacher blogger!